Qatar will suffer 'large cost' from economic measures, Saudi says

-PARIS Saudi Arabia's foreign minister said on Tuesday the damage caused by economic measures taken by some Arab states against Qatar should convince it change its policies, including regarding extremist groups.
+PARIS (Reuters) - Saudi Arabia's foreign minister said on Tuesday the damage caused by economic measures taken by some Arab states against Qatar should convince it change its policies, including regarding extremist groups.

 "We believe that common sense and logic and will convince Qatar to take the right steps," Adel al-Jubeir told reporters in Paris.